Core Web Vitals Guide to Resource Prioritization

 The Preload Scanner Limitation

 To accelerate discovery, browsers employ a "preload scanner", a lightweight parser that races ahead of the main HTML parser to find resource URLs.
 This scanner has limitations (that make it fast and effective): It parses only HTML.
-It cannot see inside CSS files, it does not execute JavaScript, and it does not render (so it can't 'see if resources are visible in the viewport').
+It cannot see inside CSS files, it does not execute JavaScript, and it does not render (so it cannot determine if resources are visible in the viewport).

-As a consequence, any resource referenced in a stylesheet (such as a background image or a web font), injected by a script, or lazy loaded, is skipped or not even seen until the main parser downloads and processes the entire webpage.
+As a consequence, any resource referenced in a stylesheet (such as a background image or a web font), injected by a script, or lazy loaded, is skipped until the main parser downloads and processes the entire webpage.
 This creates a "discovery delay," where the browser is effectively unaware that critical assets exist.

 Resource Contention